Mobile Menu

 Chinese New Year in China is an interesting topic to explore with elementary students.
 This Chinese New Year resource can be used as a stand alone unit or as part of a larger holiday celebrations around the world unit.
 It includes everything you need to teach your students about this special winter holiday.

-Why You Should Teach Students about Chinese New Year
+Why You Should Teach about Chinese New Year

 The month of December is a great time of year to teach students about the different holidays and celebrations that take place around the world this time of year.
 Students are already thinking about the upcoming holidays, so it makes sense to use this excitement to engage them in their learning.
 There are so many different ways to tie this topic into your curriculum – especially social studies and literacy standards!